Social collaboration: Future

 Social collaboration is going to be used as a tool in companies to enhance productivity.
 Social workers could be able to use social collaboration tools to manage personal tasks, professional projects and social networks with other colleagues within the same organization.

 Social collaboration will serve as a platform to get people involved and connected.
 This kind of platform provides a spiritual training practice for social workers.

 Social collaboration software could help enhance the communication between customers and employees and build trust in the organization.

-When we need real-time chat, it would be excellent to include every participant in a shared and archived forum which keeps record of important information and logs.
+When we need real-time chat, it would be excellent to include every participant in a shared and archived forum which keeps a record of important information and logs.
 So collaborators need not worry about losing important records while working towards the common goal.

-The interactive communication and synchronous environment promotes understanding among colleagues.
+The interactive communication and synchronous environment promote understanding among colleagues.
 Collaboration helps in building strong relationships between workers, which in turn leads to faster problem solving.
-The close connection among workers and customers creates a scalable organization which naturally increases the trust and faith that customers have in the company.
+The close connection between workers and customers creates a scalable organization which naturally increases the trust and faith that customers have in the company.
 Therefore, the interactive customer relationship levels up customer satisfaction in ways that traditional collaboration methods cannot.

 Apart from its effect on the way work will be conducted in the future, social collaboration will also affect society.
 In the coming years social collaboration will be the driving force in societal change as more and more people work together to get their vision across to governments and governing agencies.
 An example of this is Change.org, an online petition tool where users can help bring their government's attention to pressing social issues that need to be addressed.